 As he said this he pulled the longest, thickest green glove I’d ever seen over his hand, up his arm, past his elbow and up to his armpit.
 I tried not to think about why that glove was so long and my gaze landed on his sincere, reassuring smile.
 A smile that featured a single tooth in his upper gum.

 A vision crystalized in my mind of this man with his hand so far up me that he needed a glove that long and my child’s very first human encounter being with this toothless stranger and I screamed, “I. AM.
 NOT.
 HAVING.
 THIS.
 BABY.
 IN.
 THIS.
 CAR!”.

-He insisted I sign a form stating that I’d waived my right to medical help and I yelled “DRIIIIIIIVVVVEEEEEE” at my sister in law as we sped away.
+He insisted I sign a form stating that I’d waived my right to medical help and I yelled “DRIIIIIIIVVVVEEEEEE” at my sister-in-law who hit the gas, thrilled to have an excuse to speed with her window fully down and hair whipping in the wind.
+“This is just like in the movies!”, she whooped.
 The police officer who was first to arrive on the scene shot past us and from his open window yelled “Follow me, ladies!”; I pictured us on the 6 o’clock news, choppers hovering overhead.

 Phil called again to report that 911 said because we were crossing state lines, our police escort couldn’t take us past the bridge which led into Manhattan.
 Once we crossed we were on our own.
 Disaster.

 We sliced through the Turnpike traffic like a hot knife through butter which would have been great except that we had no plan once we left New Jersey.